 I recall going back through favorite episodes of Parts Unknown.
 There were recipes I’d madly scribbled down so as to be able to recreate them in my own kitchen.
 Nobody, not even Julia Child (although a damn close second) influenced me more powerfully and more directly than Anthony Bourdain.

 In an effort to always celebrate the man who taught me to embrace the exploration of international culture and all things travel, I often find myself going back to my handwritten methods for Anthony’s food.
-One such scrap of paper boasts the directions for a classic Creamed Pearl Onions recipe, although I have modified it over the years to suit my eaters.
+One such scrap of paper boasts the directions for pearl onions in cream sauce, although I have modified it over the years to suit my eaters.

 My version, which I like enough to share with YOU, is different in that I take the additional step of toasting my dry flour in order to achieve a rich, nutty flavor and aroma.
 To this, I introduce both Cognac as well as a shot of Tabasco to elevate the entire dish.
 Hey, this is the south after all, y’all.

-Do You Have All You Need to Assemble This Creamed Pearl Onions Recipe?
+Do You Have All You Need to Assemble This Pearl Onion Recipe?
 Check the List!

 - a full pound of pearl onions *see note at the bottom of the recipe card